-4.11 Reinstalling the Differential and Axles Apply gasket sealant (or a gasket) to the differential cover plate and reinstall it onto the housing. ☐ Tighten all cover bolts according to the torque specifications in your vehicle manufacturer's service manual.
-Replace the stub axle seals if necessary.
+4.11 Reinstalling the Differential and Axles ☐ Remove the center compression nut. ☐ Remove the differential cover plate and apply gasket sealant (or a gasket) on the edges all round, then reinstall it onto the housing.
+NOTE: Carefully tip the cover plate upside down and shake the two o-rings and spacer out from within the bulkhead body. ☐ Tighten all cover bolts according to the torque specifications in your vehicle manufacturer's service manual.
+Reinstall the o-rings, spacer, and center compression nut as per Section 4.9.
+Reinstall the axle assembly and make sure the circlip sits fully into the housing groove to securely hold the assembly in place.
+Replace the axle oil seal on the ring gear side.
+Examine the condition of the axle oil seal on the case side.
+Replace if necessary.
 Reassemble and reinstall the differential assembly according to your vehicle service manual.
-NOTE: Be careful not to damage the stub axle oil seals when inserting the axles.
+NOTE: Be careful not to damage the axle oil seals when inserting the axles.
 Reinstall the driveshaft.